lfit/releng-global-jjb/README.md

 **jenkins-ssh-credential**: The name of the Jenkins Credential to use for ssh connections.

-If you are using GitHub then there are two more parameters which will need to be placed in the defaults.yaml
+If you are using GitHub then configure the following parameters in defaults.yaml

-**git-url**: This should be set to the base URL of your GitHub.
+**git-url**: Set this to the base URL of your GitHub repo.
 In general this should be <https://github.com>.
 If you are using GitHub Enterprise, or some other GitHub-style system, then it should be whatever your installation base URL is.

 **git-clone-url**: This is the clone prefix used by GitHub jobs.
-This should be set to either the same thing as **git-url** or the 'git@github.com:' including the trailing ':'
+Set this to either the same thing as **git-url** or the 'git@github.com:' including the trailing ':'

 **github-org**: The name of the GitHub organization.